darrylwest/mojo-playground/README.md

 * print_no_newline() rather than print(end="")
 * no base64 decode
 * repl requires using :quit to exit instead of quit()

+## Docker

+* build on a ubuntu
+* create a tarball of .modular
+* create a python / bookworm image
+* tar the .modular to

 ## References